 - JetBlue Airways (250:200)

 You need good or excellent credit to qualify for this credit card, which typically translates to a FICO score of 670 or higher.

 Should you double up and get both?

-You’ve probably noticed both cards come with a credit for Global Entry or TSA PreCheck as well, but they don’t specify the purchase has to be for anyone in particular.
+Both cards come with credit for Global Entry or TSA PreCheck, but they don’t specify that the purchase has to be for anyone in particular.
 With that in mind, you could use one credit for yourself and the other for a partner or spouse.

 From there, you could use each card to rack up the most points in specific categories.
-You would use the Chase Sapphire Reserve for all dining and miscellaneous travel purchases to earn 3X points, then switch over to the Amex Platinum to earn 5X points on airfare booked direct or airfare and prepaid hotels booked through the American Express Travel portal.
+But with the new rewards rates Chase updated on the Sapphire Reserve in August, you could use the Chase Sapphire Reserve for all dining and miscellaneous travel purchases to earn 3X points, plus 10X on hotel stays and rental cars in addition to 5X on airfare when booked through Ultimate Rewards.

 The bottom line

 Which of these valuable rewards credit cards will leave you better off?
 That all depends on where you spend the most money each month and which selection of airline and hotel partners makes the most sense for your regular travel plans.
-With that in mind, you should conduct some basic research to see which of these cards might work best for your needs, and don’t forget to compare these to other top credit card offers that might work even better.
+With that in mind, the Chase Sapphire Reserve’s updated rewards rates and benefits outstrip the Amex Platinum.
+Still, you should conduct some basic research to see which of these cards might work better for your needs, and don’t forget to compare these to other top credit card offers that might work even better.